 All undergraduate and master's degree gowns are the customary Cambridge shape, i.e., a gown of black material falling below the knee with full sleeves cut to the elbow and terminating in a point.
 Hoods are made in the Oxford pattern of spruce green material.
 The Bachelor's hood has a border three inches wide of the color distinctive of the Faculty as noted below.
-The Masters hood has a full lining of the color distinctive of the Faculty also noted below.
 Mortarboards are the standard black trencher shape with black tassels, which are worn forward and to the left.